GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 ### The origin trial is available for the current user {: #user}

-Not all origin trials are available for all users, even if a valid token is provided.
+Some origin trials are unavailable to certain users, even if a valid token is provided.

 If a trial isn't available for the current user, Chrome DevTools will display a `TrialNotAllowed` warning: